ajylee/gpaw-rtxs/doc/install/BGP/performance.rst

 perform computational work.

-It is essential to think of the BG/P network as a 4-dimensional object with 3 spatial dimentions and a T-dimension.
+It is essential to think of the BG/P network as a 4-dimensional object with 3 spatial dimensions and a T-dimension.
 For optimum scalability it would seem necessary to maximize the locality of two distinct communications patterns arising in the canonical O(N^3) DFT algorithm:

+1) H*Psi products

-a) H*Psi products  b) parallel matrix multiplies.
-However, it turns out this is *not*  necessary.
+#) parallel matrix multiplies.

+However, it turns out that this is *not* necessary.
 The mesh network can handle small messages rather efficiently such that the time to send a small message to a nearest-neighbor node versus a node half-way across the machine is comparable.
 Hence, it is only necessary to optimize the mapping for the communication arising from the parallel matrix multiply which is a simple 1D systolic communication pattern.

 Here we show the examples of different mappings on a 512-node BG/P partition.
 Band groups are colored coded. *(Left)* Inefficient mapping